CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Secondary analysis/Quality control of single-cell results.rst

    :height: 200
    :alt: QC output

-   The log1p_n_genes_by_counts versus sample name/condition plot can help decide the threshold for percentage of mitochondrial counts/cell
+   The log1p_n_genes_by_counts versus sample name/condition plot can help decide the threshold for the percentage of mitochondrial counts/cell